hannaerickson/ikeya/journals/Tyler_Byrd.md

 Our ah-ha moment for the day was it is helpful to stick with the authentication cookbook.

 Wednesday, January 11, 2023
 Our team worked to fix a few warning/error messages that we received in the console.
 Abdoul was able to find a fix to a key error message that we found on our console.
-Also, Hannah worked on setting up the Homepage, the Navigation Bar, the Login Form, and the Sign-Up Form.
+Also, Hanna worked on setting up the Homepage, the Navigation Bar, the Login Form, and the Sign-Up Form.
 For these, we simply got the styling setup without adding the functionality.

 Our ah-ha moment for the day was it is helpful to work in smaller sections.
 It is better to split up larger tasks into smaller manageable pieces.

 Thursday, January 12, 2023
 Our team finally was able to get our Login form up and working!
-Hannah took the lead on figuring out how to get the Login Form working, after consulting with Riley.
+Hanna took the lead on figuring out how to get the Login Form working, after consulting with Riley.
 After consulting with my team on the design, I worked on adding a description to the Homepage of our project.
 I worked alone on this portion of the project.

 Our ah-ha moment for the day was that it is helpful to compare errors as a group.
 We tend to experience similar errors, so we are able to help each other through the errors.